The way you treat your body when you’re younger will impact your lifestyle as you age.

 Additionally, there are long-term care (“LTC”) expenses for adult day care, in-home care, assisted living, and nursing home.

-These amounts should motivate you to take care of your body by eating healthy, exercising regularly, and getting sufficient sleep nightly.
+These health care costs should motivate you to take care of your body by eating healthy, exercising regularly, and getting sufficient sleep nightly.

 It’s never too late to begin a healthy lifestyle.
 Here are some easy suggestions:

-• Start reading sugar content on labels.
+- Start reading the sugar content on labels.
 Target choosing foods with less than 10 grams of sugar per serving.
 It’s a quick way to change your eating habits.

-• Drink a glass of water before every meal.
+- Drink a glass of water before every meal.
 It’ll help you reach the water intake your body needs.
-And it will fill you up resulting in eating less food.
+And it will fill you up, so you’ll eat less food.

 Some health changes may be genetic.
 Some may be directly related to how you treated your body when you were younger.